-This article was written by CalypsoAI’s Ilja Moisejevs and originally appeared in Towards Data Science on Medium.
+This article “What everyone forgets about Machine Learning” was written by CalypsoAI’s Ilja Moisejevs and originally appeared in Towards Data Science on Medium.
 The original can be found here.

 We live in crazy times.
 I remember watching Star Wars as a kid and wondering how long it would take until we’d actually have speaking robots in our kitchen.
 Not very long — as it turned out.
 Fewer than 10 years in fact.